mug-n-ai/LearnLock/docs/custom_dictionaries.markdown

 ---

+## Limitations & Best Practices

+- **Keep the content concise** to ensure readability on the lock screen.
+- **Be careful with your math**: no MathJax or LaTeX support is available for formulas in the current version (coming soon).
+- **Avoid special characters** that may cause formatting issues as they are not supporting the in the current version (coming soon).
+- **Test your deck** by importing it and checking the flashcards on your lock screen.

+---

 ## 📝 Get Started with Your Custom Card Deck Today!

 🚀 **Try creating your own Card Deck now and personalize your learning experience with LearnLock!**

 📩 **Need help?
 Contact us at:** [mug.n.ai.dev@gmail.com](mailto:mug.n.ai.dev@gmail.com)